- For information about recreating your Universal Analytics audiences in Google Analytics 4, go to [UA→GA4] Recreate Universal Analytics audiences.

 You can use preconfigured audiences that the Analytics team has developed to cover many of your use cases, you can create new audiences from scratch, and you can import any of your existing segments to use as the basis for new audiences.
-Once you've developed an audience, it becomes available in the ad account you select, and you can put it to work right away as part of a remarketing campaign.In this article:
+Once you've developed an audience, it becomes available in the accounts you select, and you can put it to work right away as part of a campaign or experiment.In this article:

 - Click Admin, and navigate to the property in which you want to create the audience.

-- In the Property column, click Audience Definitions, then click Audiences.
+- In the Property column, click Audience Definitions > Audiences.

 - Click + New Audience.